 myIR, payments and more

-You can choose to file your employment information on a payday basis.
-This means instead of filing an Employer monthly schedule (IR348) every month, you’ll file an Employment information schedule online every payday.
+You can choose to file your employment information each payday instead of filing an Employer monthly schedule (IR348) every month.
+Payday filing is currently voluntary, however you must payday file from April 2019.

 What's on this page

 Payday filing is an online filing option where you'll: